Top 20 U.S. Cultural Destinations for Remote Workers in 2022

 11 San Diego-Chula Vista-Carlsbad

-In this ranking of top U.S. cultural destinations for remote workers, the southern California metro landed just shy of 10th place.
+In our ranking of top U.S. cultural cities for remote workers, this southern California metro landed just shy of 10th place.
 Its strongest suit turned out to be its local festival scene: San Diego scored sixth-best for music festivals and seventh-best for film festivals.